qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - How do I change my notification actions?
 - Hello, How do I change my notification actions?
 - how do i enable notifications?
+- how do i change my notification actions?
+- how do i change my notification settings?
+- how do i enable notifications for my email?
+- how do i enable notifications on my email

 ## intent:how_change_swipe_options
 - How do I change my swipe options?